South Tyrol: Politics

+On the left, the Sozialdemokratische Partei Südtirols (Social Democratic Party of South Tyrol) briefly existed between 1973 and 1981, born from the left wing of the SVP but soon reabsorbed by it.
+Since the late 20th century, moderate left-wing voters have been represented within the SVP itself through the Arbeitnehmer faction.
+Longer-lasting has been the Verdi del Sudtirolo (South Tyrolean Greens), founded in 1978 by Alexander Langer.
+An ecological party, the Greens also emphasize interethnic cooperation among the province’s language groups and have gradually established themselves as the province’s third political force.

+Within the Italian-speaking community, Christian Democracy and the Italian Social Movement were long dominant until their dissolution.
+In the 2003 provincial elections, Alleanza Nazionale was the strongest Italian party; in 2008, Il Popolo della Libertà took that position, though with fewer votes than Alleanza Nazionale and Forza Italia had gained combined.
+The 2013 provincial elections saw a collapse of the Italian center-right, divided into multiple lists, and the Democratic Party emerged as the strongest Italian party.
+In 2018, however, Italian-speaking voters shifted back to the right, with the Lega Nord becoming both the largest Italian party and the third-largest overall in South Tyrol.

+As for the Ladin community, the Moviment Politich Ladins represents Ladin-specific interests, though with modest results, since most Ladins continue to find representation within the SVP, which maintains a dedicated Ladin section.

 The local government system is based upon the provisions of the Italian Constitution and the Autonomy Statute of the Region Trentino-Alto Adige/Südtirol.
 The 1972 second Statute of Autonomy for Trentino-Alto Adige/Südtirol devolved most legislative and executive competences from the regional level to the provincial level, creating de facto two separate regions.

 The considerable legislative power of the province is vested in an assembly, the Landtag of South Tyrol (German: Südtiroler Landtag; Italian: Consiglio della Provincia Autonoma di Bolzano; Ladin: Cunsëi dla Provinzia Autonoma de Bulsan).

 The legislative powers of the assembly are defined by the second Statute of Autonomy.

 The executive powers are attributed to the government (German: Landesregierung; Italian: Giunta Provinciale) headed by the Landeshauptmann Arno Kompatscher.
 He belongs to the South Tyrolean People's Party, which has been governing with a parliamentary majority since 1948.
 South Tyrol is characterized by long sitting presidents, having only had two presidents between 1960 and 2014 (Silvius Magnago 1960–1989, Luis Durnwalder 1989–2014).